arcyleung/ray/slack_autoscaling_blog.md

 ## Ray Serve's Custom Autoscaling API: The Enabler

-The magic behind this approach is Ray Serve's flexible custom autoscaling API, which allows developers to implement any scaling logic they desire.
+Ray Serve's flexible custom autoscaling APIallows d evelopers to implement any scaling logic they desire:

-### API Structure
+### Autoscaling Policy Definition

 The custom policy is defined as a function that takes a dictionary of autoscaling contexts across all deployments as input, and outputs the target scaling decisions keyed by DeploymentID (accompanied by Debug Information as the second item in the returned Tuple):